spacetelescope/jwst/docs/jwst/adaptive_trace_model/main.rst

 The set of spline models and scale factors for each wavelength in each slice constitutes the adaptive trace model for the spectral image.

-The spline modeling assumptions are generally only appropriate to compact sources, so an additional check is made to determine regions for which the model is likely to be accurate.
+The spline modeling assumptions are generally only appropriate for compact sources, so an additional check is made to determine regions for which the model is likely to be accurate.
 The slope of the model flux is computed for each column pixel as the absolute difference between the normalized spline model at that pixel and its immediate neighbor.